String Methods and Length#

 String Methods Exercise#

-Predict the output, then check in the REPL:
+Predict the output, then run the cell to check: